MatthewTroke/ShopifyChallenge/README.md

 ## Instructions
 You will use AngularJS (or equivalent JS framework) to write a mini single­ page application, to work with Shopify’s product catalogs.
+Feel free to use a starter kit but remove any unused boilerplate code.

-In general, the layout should look like the following:
+Create a fork of this repository, your single page application should live inside the existing client folder.

 ### Making API calls with the express server